eendebakpt/oapackage/paper/paper.md

 * Calculate a wide variety of statistical properties of the designs

-To generate orthogonal arrays and conference designs, the Orthogonal Array package uses an exhaustive generation procedure with isomorphism pruning [@Eendebak2009], [@IsomorphismPaper].
+To generate orthogonal arrays and conference designs, the Orthogonal Array package uses an exhaustive generation procedure with isomorphism pruning [@Eendebak2009], [@Schoen2018dsd].
 To generate optimal designs, the package uses a flexible optimality criterion and a coordinate-exchange optimization algorithm [@Eendebak2015].

 The reduction of the designs to their normal form is done by either reduction to a minimal form (such as lexicographically minimal in columns or delete-one-factor projection normal form [@EendebakDOF]) or reduction using graph algorithms.
-For designs with a specified isomorphism group, the Orthogonal Array package provides a generic interface to the graph reduction algorithms that effectively perform isomophism testing and reduction to normal form.
+For designs with a specified isomorphism group, the Orthogonal Array package provides a generic interface to the graph reduction algorithms that effectively perform isomorphism testing and reduction to normal form.

 The Orthogonal Array package evaluates the designs using well-known statistical criteria.
 For instance,